HumanCompatibleAI/reward-preprocessing/README.md

   an interactive shell inside the Docker container.
 This repository will be mounted to `/reward_preprocessing` inside the container.

-Note: you musn't have a `.venv/` virtual environment inside this repository if you want to mount it into the container this way. `poetry` will use the mounted repository otherwise.
+Note: you mustn't have a `.venv/` virtual environment inside this repository if you want to mount it into the container this way. `poetry` will use the mounted repository otherwise.
 By default, `poetry` creates virtual environments in a separate location anyway, so if you followed our suggested setup above (or didn't create a virtual environment on the host machine at all), you should be fine.
 Alternatively, you can change
 [this setting](https://python-poetry.org/docs/configuration/#virtualenvsin-project)
-to `false` on the Docker container (haven't tested that though).
+to `false` on the Docker container.

 `ci/docker.sh` is a helper script to build the Docker image, test it, and then push it to DockerHub.
 You will need to set the `MUJOCO_KEY_URL` environment variable